kwaledesign/Coding-Standards/css.md

 # General Principles

 ## Whitespace and Comments
-The key to portable code is in carefully documenting each components purpose, how it works, and if necessary its intended markup pattern.
-Comment sections and subsections are optional, but often not needed when code is segregating into dedication Sass partials.
+The key to portable code is in carefully documenting each component's purpose, how it works, and if necessary its intended markup pattern.
+Comment sections and subsections are optional, but often not needed when code is segregated into dedication Sass partials.
 In that case, it is perfectly acceptable to exclusively use the major and minor comment blocks.
 Major comment blocks should always have a trailing empty line and minor comment blocks should not.

 Example: